tpogden/tdse-two/README.md

 ## How do I use it?

-Open the folder in Matlab and run a test, e.g.
+Open `tdse-two` in Matlab and run a test, e.g.

     >> tdse_two_pulse_test_a